cooperdk/XXX-Folder-Flattener/README.md

 (will simulate traversal of /folder/xxxclips and print verbose output.

-Some functionality not yet done, verbosity will print out a huge load of text.
+Some functionality not yet done, the program always runs in verbose mode currently, and verbosity will print out a lot of text.

-The utility prints statistics when done.
+The utility prints statistics about what it did when it is finished.